Xiol/tinycache/README.md

 	cache := tinycache.New[string](
 		// WithTTL sets the default TTL for all keys.
 TTLs for
 		// individual keys can be set with SetTTL(), and this
 		// overrides the default.
-If omitted, keys will not expire. tinycache.WithTTL(1*time.Second),
+If omitted or zero, keys will
+		// not expire.
+		tinycache.WithTTL(1*time.Second),

 		// When WithReapInterval is provided, a reaper goroutine